pebble/community-resources/README.md

 ---
 ```

+The `name`, `creator` and `link` properties should be self-explanatory.
+The
-The `language` property should be one of `c`, `js`, `android`, or `ios`.
-This
+`language` property should be one of `c`, `js`, `android`, or `ios`.
+This will
-will help people find your library.
+help people find your library.

 Below the metadata block you should write a description of your library.
-Talk
+Include
-about what problem it aims to solve and how people should use it.
+details about what problem it aims to solve and how people should use it.

+---

+If you have any questions about submitting your app, tool or library, or need
+help with forking, writing Markdown or creating a pull request, contact
+<devsupport@getpebble.com>.

 [fork]: https://github.com/pebble-hacks/community-resources/fork